jurajg/getdata_peer1/README.md

 ## tidy.txt
 This file contains average values for every variable from extracted.txt aggregated by subject and activity.
 The file can be read in R using defaults and function read.table.
+Description of content of this file is in CodeBook.md.